Yero1990/DEUTERON_ANALYSIS/ANALYSIS_SCRIPTS/heepElastics_Analysis/README.md

 3. Run checkEpics.C on the hms/shms/coin run lists to get EPICS variables from the ROOTfiles produced in STEP 2.
 Loop over run lists to get camera angles as well.
 DONE

-4. Run plotEpics.C on the hms/shms/coin run lists to plot Magnet Currents and Momentum as a function of Run Number, as well as generate a .csv file with the correct spectrometer momentum to check against the kinematics file.
-The camera angles will also be checked against the kinematics file.
-IN PROCESS . . .
+4. Run make_kinFile.py on the hms/shms/coin run lists to produce:
+    **  standard.kinematics files
+    **  spec_kin.dat files containing all the relevant information for each run (target, coll., raster, momentum, angles, . . .)
+    **  good run lists (file with only run numbers) to be read by hcswif to submit jobs

 5. With a solid knowledge of the spectrometer momentum/angles, one can start looking at kinematics variables such as the invariant mass W.